 There's a time to be descriptive and there's a time to be direct.
 During your set up or transition we call for the direct approach.
 Avoid the verbal fillers such as "let's move on to a squat" or "now we're going to start bending the legs".
 Instead use a direct ACTION "bend the legs", "lift the heels" or "press your palms".
 Watch Stephanie in our 2/6/18 Barre Now Class to see an example of how to do this.

-Barre Certification Tip: Use three commands or less to get you where you need to go.
+Barre Certification Tip: Use five commands or less to get you where you need to go.

 Ready to join us in an upcoming Barre Intensity Instructor Training & Certification weekend?
 View our training schedule with both our online and live barre instructor training options.